RAJHENBURG CASTLE

 In 1881, the entire estate was purchased by Trappist monks, who converted the castle into a monastery.
 In 1941, the German occupying authorities set up a camp there for the deportation of Slovenes.

 After the war, it was nationalised and housed several penal institutions until 1966.
-Since the first exhibition on the exiles
+Since the first exhibition on the exiles in 1968, it has been used for museum events and activities.

 After a complete renovation between 2010 and 2012, the castle has been managed by the Krško Cultural Centre.